plentymarkets/feedback-plugin/meta/documents/user_guide_en.md

 ## Managing customer reviews

 Manage your customer reviews in the **CMS » Feedback ratings** menu.
-For further information about this topic, refer to the <a href="https://knowledge.plentymarkets.com/en/omni-channel/online-store/managing-feedbacks" target="_blank"><b>Managing customer reviews</b></a> page of the manual.
+For further information about customer reviews, refer to the <a href="https://knowledge.plentymarkets.com/en/omni-channel/online-store/managing-feedbacks" target="_blank"><b>Managing feedbacks</b></a> page of the manual.